Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Loose CT has no fibres (and dense CT does).

 Answer is A: The preponderance of fibres is what makes the CT “dense”.
-Cartilage is classified as supportive CT.
+Cartilage is classified as supportive CT. - Facilitated diffusion refers to the process of:

 A. Movement along a concentration gradient assisted by protein carrier molecules